pfsense/docs/source/install/installing-pfsense.rst

 -  Write the installer ISO: If the *.iso* file was downloaded, it must be burned to a disc as an ISO image.
 See :doc:`Writing ISO Images
    </install/writing-iso-images>` for assistance.
--  Writing Memstick or NanoBSD images: This task is covered with great detail in :doc:`/hardware/writing-disk-images`.
+-  Writing Memstick images: This task is covered with great detail in `Writing an OS Installation Image to Flash Media`_.

 Connect to Serial Console
 -------------------------